-‘Tom Clancy’s The Division’ PTS 1.6 Confirmed, New Incursion, And Penalty Free PvP — Last Stand State Of The Game Details
+‘Tom Clancy’s The Division’ PTS 1.6 Confirmed, New Incursion, And Penalty Free PvP — ‘Last Stand’ State Of The Game Details

 The Division PvE Dark Zone Environment

-A new incursion for PvE players has been confirmed as well as other content, so stay close to the Internet for the next 24 hours on that.
-Also, Division agents who like a more friendlier environment in the Dark Zone have something to look forward to, but Massive would still like to still keep things tense.
-In case you were wondering, there will be no PvE focused Dark Zone.
+A new incursion for PvE players has been confirmed as well as other content, so stay close to the internet for the next 24 hours on that.
+Also, Division agents who like a friendlier environment in the Dark Zone have something to look forward to, but Massive would still like to still keep things tense.
+In case you were wondering, there will be no PvE-focused Dark Zone.

 There will also be no gear score increase with normalization in PTS 1.6.
 Developers will be awaiting feedback on that.
 Do you think this will tie into the buying up of named weapons as mentioned by YouTuber and Redstorm ETF No. 2 member Like Butter?